 Big meets Little

-Big Brothers Big Sisters of the Greater Chesapeake targets the children who need us most, including those living in single parent homes, growing up in poverty and coping with parental incarceration.
+Big Brothers Big Sisters at the Y targets the children who need us most, including those living in single parent homes, growing up in poverty and coping with parental incarceration.
 Starting something begins with finding a great match between a Big and a Little.
 Making these matches, and performing all the background work involved with them, is possible because of donations from people like you.
 It's also why we're able to offer such a wide variety of programs that pair children, ages 6 through 18, with role models in one-to-one relationships.

 How a Big becomes a Big—and a Little, a Little.

 Before we make a match, we do our homework.
 After someone expresses an interest in becoming a Big, they go through an extensive background check and careful interview process.
 Then we match Bigs and Littles based on location, personalities and preferences.
 And we provide full support from the start, so matches can grow into lasting, fruitful friendships.
 It is also important to note that the entire matching process is made possible through donations—we can’t do what we do best without them!